 Packaging should reflect the brand’s personality and tone, with each detail—from the colors and textures to the photography and language—working directly to reinforce the brand name, its promises and voice.

 Clearly presenting the product—what’s actually in the box, bag or carton—may seem like a given, but if you take your time looking, you’re sure to find examples where the product isn’t accurately presented, leading to confusion and distrust.
+Natural hog casings from DCW Casing show to advantage sausages and meat products.

 Having a firm grasp on the primary target audience helps guide key phrasing and messaging to connect a particular product with the right consumer.
 Appealing to their sense of individuality creates a positive rapport.
 Do they strive to eat healthy?
 Are they environmentally conscious?
 Always on the hunt for something new?
 Finding out what’s important to the audience and putting it front and center is a driving force behind the success of any packaged good.
+It also touches upon the pharmaceutical industry.
+Learn more about pharmaceutical overwrappers here.

 As mentioned before, there is a lot of variety out there.
 To stand out, brands have to be authentic and original.
 A great way to do this is to zig where others zag.
 If I’m looking at a shelf full of olive oil (I always get stuck when it’s time to replenish—why does every store carry a paralyzingly enormous inventory of olive oil?)
 I digress.
 If all the labels have a rustic aesthetic, the bottle that’s bright and modern is going to catch my eye.
 Likewise, if most of the food packaging is showing photography of olives, the illustrated olive is going to break through.